nirajp82/PostgreSQL/VacuumProcess.md

 **Signs of the problem**: If dead tuples accumulate faster than expected, leading to bloat (more disk space than necessary - because it has too many dead tuples (old, unused versions of rows) that haven't been cleaned up) and slower queries.

-**Solution**: Adjust the scale factors based on the table size and growth rate.
-You can also monitor when the last autovacuum ran using the `pg_stat_user_tables` view.
+**Solution**: Adjust the scale factors based on table size and growth rate.
+For large tables or very write-intensive workloads, use lower scale factors (e.g., instead of 0.02, which triggers vacuum when 20% of 1 billion rows is dead data, set it to something much lower like 0.002).
+Monitor the last autovacuum run time using the `pg_stat_user_tables` view.

 **Query to check the last autovacuum run**:
 ```sql